 The more HR leaders look ahead, the question of: ‘How can HR teams and their organizations better enable their workforce to provide a long-lasting competitive business advantage?’ becomes increasingly prominent.
 The answer to this question can be found in technology.
-Traditional talent management technologies, however, focus on automating HR functions and processes, often ignoring the most important end user – the employees themselves.
+Amber Hyatt, VP Product Marketing for SilkRoad, argues that traditional talent management technologies focus on automating HR functions and processes, often ignoring the most important end user – the employees.

 - creating a workforce of motivated employees by catering to how and when each employee wants to work and on what devices